awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

 This relies on a role to be available in all accounts in your organization to read this information.
 The role will need the below access to get the data

-* CloudFormation to add to Optimization_Data_Collector.yaml:
+* CloudFormation to add to OptimizationDataCollectionStack:

-        Parameters:
-            MultiAccountRoleName:
-            Type: String
-            Description: Name of the IAM role deployed in all accounts which can retrieve AWS Data.
-            Default: OPTICS-Assume-Role-Management-Account

-        Resource:
             DataStackMulti:
                 Type: AWS::CloudFormation::Stack
                 Properties: